From Structural Equation Modeling to Targeted Learning: A Tutorial Introduction to Targeted Maximum Likelihood Estimation for SEM Researchers: Applications

 \section{Applications}

-To demonstrate the practical utility of TMLE in estimating ATE, CATE, and mediational effects, we apply it to a real-world sociological question: the causal impact of multidimensional poverty on rural children's access to high school education in China, with a focus on gender heterogeneity and the mediating role of educational expenditure.
+To demonstrate the practical utility of targeted learning for estimating ATE, CATE, and mediation effects in an applied setting, we analyze a real-world sociological question: the causal impact of multidimensional poverty on rural children’s access to high school education in China.
+We further examine gender heterogeneity and investigate whether children’s educational expenditure mediates the poverty--education relationship.